-8. Education Planners
+8. Education planners

 They are responsible for designing the curriculum as well as for the evaluation of different teaching methods.
 Education planners take up the assessment and progression of students in specific subjects.

-9. Substance Abuse Counselor
+9. Substance abuse counselor

 Counselors specializing in substance abuse deal with students and other individuals who struggle with substance misuse by offering them support networks through therapy sessions.
 As a result, you can work as a substance misuse counselor outside of school.

-11. Family Counselor
+11. Family counselor

 A family counselor also provides guidance to parents to provide good parenting to their kids.
 They also help in providing personal therapy sessions to kids and adults.
-A very good career in education and a highly demanding job profile.
+A very good career in teaching and a highly demanding job profile.

-12. Admission Counselor
+12. Admission counselor

 Admission counselors require a license and hold a master’s degree as well.
 All you need if you want to start a career as an admissions counselor are effective communication, organizational, and interpersonal abilities.

-13. Guidance Counselor
+13. Guidance counselor

 In order to help each student determine their own objectives, talents, weaknesses, and interests and develop into a well-adjusted and successful adult.
 The guidance counselor will offer support to students in different areas.

-14. Child Life Specialist
+14. Child life specialist

 A child life specialist or a counselor is someone who works in the health care center and is concerned with the health of the child, infants, and family members health issues.
 The most important role of the child specialist is to help people reduce their stress and anxiety levels.

-15. College Dean
+15. College dean

 College deans are responsible for handling a school’s academic, programmatic, managerial, and financial aspects.
 Deans are in charge of student recruiting, admission, and academic advancement, ensuring adequate instruction and maintaining academic integrity.